-The program has been loaded into the computer’s memory in binary form.
-Now what?
+Once a program has been loaded into memory in binary form, what happens next?

-Some essential resources every process needs are registers, a program counter, and a stack.
-The “registers” are data holding places that are part of the computer processor (CPU).
-A register may hold an instruction, a storage address, or other kind of data needed by the process.
-The “program counter,” also called the “instruction pointer,” keeps track of where a computer is in its program sequence.
-The “stack” is a data structure that stores information about the active subroutines of a computer program and is used as scratch space for the process.
+- Stack.
+A stack is a data structure that stores information about the active subroutines of a computer program.
+It is used as scratch space for the process.
 It is distinguished from dynamically allocated memory for the process that is known as the “heap.”

 A Computer Process

-There can be multiple instances of a single program, and each instance of that running program is a process.
-Each process has a separate memory address space, which means that a process runs independently and is isolated from other processes.
-It cannot directly access shared data in other processes.
-Switching from one process to another requires some time (relatively) for saving and loading registers, memory maps, and other resources.
+You might have multiple instances of a single program.
+In that situation, each instance of that running program is a process.
+Each process has a separate memory address space.
+That separate memory address is helpful because it means that a process runs independently and is isolated from other processes.
+However, processes cannot directly access shared data in other processes.
+Switching from one process to another requires some amount of time (relatively speaking) for saving and loading registers, memory maps, and other resources.

 How Threads Work

 A thread is the unit of execution within a process.
-A process can have anywhere from just one thread to many threads.
+A process can have anywhere from one thread to many.

 Process vs. Thread